-Critics challenge that upgraded intelligence measures, military spying and government security measures are the reason that terrorists have not been able to create a repeat of 9/11.
+Critics challenge that upgraded intelligence measures, military spying, and government security measures are the reason that terrorists have not been able to create a repeat of 9/11.
 Among average travelers, however, the TSA is given all of the credit for keeping airports safe.
 The TSA has enacted new training mandates and policies that help to protect the rights of its travelers.
-Among one of those measures are new rules about pat downs for children, seniors and the disabled.
+Among those measures are new rules about pat-downs for children, seniors, and the disabled.

 The Power of the Human Touch and Technology

 Another overlooked resource in airport safety is the passengers themselves.
 Today’s airline passenger is more keen and aware and is more likely to report a suspicious package or individual.
-Prior to 9/11, flight attendants were taught to cooperate with terrorists in order to stay alive.
+Flight attendants learned to cooperate with terrorists in order to stay alive before 9/11.
 Now flight attendants receive special training that equips them with the skills they need to engage in aggressive combat with would-be terrorists.
 There have been several incidents of passengers subduing aggressive fliers and physically detaining them for the duration of the flight.

-Undercover police officers, bomb sniffing dogs and advanced baggage screening technology have all made airports safer.
+Undercover police officers, bomb-sniffing dogs, and advanced baggage screening technology have all made airports safer.
 The presence of sky marshalls underscores Homeland Security’s commitment to airline safety.
-All of these measures, combined with the efforts of the TSA, have lead to safer skies for passengers and crew alike.
+All of these measures, combined with the efforts of the TSA, have led to safer skies for passengers and crew alike.

 All of these questions and concerns lead to one inescapable conclusion.
 When it comes to keeping airports safe from terrorism, the TSA and the Department of Homeland Security are certainly making it a priority.
 Since 9/11, there have been no terror attacks on U.S. airports.
 Opportunity crime is also down, with fewer people reporting being the victims of theft or violence while in the airports.

 Despite the critics, air travel still remains one of the safest ways to travel.
-Air incidents are exceedingly rare, and the average traveler is more likely to become injured driving to the airport than they are to be hurt or killed during the course of a flight.
+Air incidents are exceedingly rare.
+In fact, the average traveler is more likely to be injured driving to the airport than hurt or killed during the course of a flight.
 Airlines have enacted measures to better train their crew to act in the event of an emergency, while the airports themselves have beefed up security measures.